NEW YORK (AP) - Barnes & Noble is keeping its Nook Media digital business after all.

 The bookseller had planned to combine Nook and its college bookstores into a single company separate from its retail operations.

-The biggest U.S. brick-and-mortar bookseller said Thursday that keeping Nook and the retail operations together would better serve digital customers.
+But the biggest U.S. brick-and-mortar bookseller, with 649 stores, said Thursday that keeping Nook and the retail operations together would better serve digital customers.

 Shares of Barnes & Noble Inc. surged $1.73, or 7.1 percent, to $25.98 in morning trading.